Creamy Parsnip Puree

 FAQs

-Q: Can I use milk instead of heavy cream?
+Q: Can I make it without heavy cream?

 Conclusion

-For a tested outdoor-friendly recipe and tips, see the full Creamy Parsnip Puree Recipe – Flavor the Moments.
+For another simple version and more tips, see Creamy Parsnip Puree Recipe – Flavor the Moments.

 Print